 SQL Workbench/J needs a Java runtime.

-You have to install Java 6 (or higher) before you can run SQL Workbench/J.
+You have to install Java 6 or higher before you can run SQL Workbench/J. Java 7 is recommended.

 After downloading SQL Workbench/J, unzip the archive into a directory of your choice.